ren-yamanashi/eslint-plugin-aws-cdk/docs/rules/require-passing-this.md

     // ✅ Can use this
     new Bucket(this, "SampleBucket");

-    // ✅ With allowNonThisForNonScope: true, can use non-this values for parameters not named 'scope' const sample = new SampleConstruct(this, "Sample");
+    // ✅ With allowNonThisAndDisallowScope: true, can use non-this values for parameters not named 'scope' const sample = new SampleConstruct(this, "Sample");
-    new OtherConstruct(sample, "Child"); // Valid when allowNonThisForNonScope is true }
+    new OtherConstruct(sample, "Child"); // Valid when allowNonThisAndDisallowScope is true }
 }
 ```